 NIWA was founded on February 5, 2011 in Vancouver, Washington, the brainchild of independent authors Mike Chinakos and Adam Copeland.
 Seeking to network resources and work through the challenges unique to independent publishing, they united a far-flung membership under a banner of creativity, collective problem-solving, and a commitment to professionalism.
 But if you’re a book-lover, you want the real story.
-So here it is from NIWA’s first president, Mike Chinakos:
+So here it is from NIWA’s co-founder, Mike Chinakos:

 We had a dream.

 Okay, maybe just an idea brought up over dinner and several pints of Pacific Northwest microbrew.
 As we watched the Steampunk, horror, fantasy, sci-fi and just plain odd costumes pass by our dinner table, I knew that we were in the right place for an idea and dream like NIWA.

 The first day of Orycon 32 rocked.
 As usual, the people putting on the event were great.
 The con-goers were a blast to talk shop with.
 Thanks to the organizer of the vendors’ room, Lea, I had the chance to share a table with an author I had never met before.
 It could’ve been a disaster.
 Anything could’ve gone wrong.
 He was a fantasy author.
 My book was a horror story.
 We could’ve hated each other at first sight like two gladiators thrown into the arena, only the strongest leaving alive.